khulnasoft-lab/design.khulnasoft.com/contents/components/test.md

 ### Target audience

 Different teams require different principles in order to guide them, while some principles might be usefull to more than  one.
-It is important that the target audience is clear in order to avoid confusion while considering when making decisions.
+It is important that the target audience is clear in order to avoid confusion while considering them when making decisions.

 ### Actionable and genuine